jonathan-chin/mec-cs/2022-fall/cs-151-sa/slides/10-string-comparison-switch.md

 2022-10-15

 ---

+# Review

+- `typecasting` converting a variable from one type to another
+  - "98" converting to 98
+  - '9' converting to 9

+---
 # Comparing characters and strings 1/4

 - the comparators in C++ are `overloaded`, meaning they can be applied to different